chiragjp/quantvoe/README.md

 of effects allows researchers to figure out what the most robust and reliable associations are, which is ensuring our models are actually useful.
-We built this package to measure vibration of effects, fitting hundreds, thousands, potentially millions of models to show exactly how consistent an association output is.
-Quant_voe can be used for everything from clinical to economic data to tackle this problem, moving observational data science towards consistent reproducibility.
+We built this package to measure vibration of effects, fitting hundreds, thousands, potentially millions of models to show exactly how consistent an association output is. quantvoe can be used for everything from clinical to economic data to tackle this problem, moving observational data science towards consistent reproducibility.